Partit de la Nacion Occitana: The Occitan Nation Party at the elections

 The PNO regularly presents lists or candidates for the elections, mainly in France, where Occitan is most spoken.
 In 1974, the PNO had supported the candidacy of the federalist Guy Héraud in the presidential election.
 Guy Héraud, co-author of "Ethnism" with his friend François Fontan, gets less than 0.08% of the votes, the lowest score ever obtained by a candidate in a French presidential election.
 In 2004, the regionalist list led by Christian Lacour obtained 1.27% in the region Languedoc-Roussillon.
 The candidature PNO in the parliamentary elections of 2007 got 0.42% of the votes on the 8th constituency of Haute-Garonne and 0,79% (with Bastir Occitània) in the parliamentary elections of 2017.
 The PNO obtained its best results at the municipal elections, in 1978 in Fraisse (Italy) or in 2014 in France (with the regionalist movement "Bastir!").

+The farmers' movement

+The PNO systematically supports the militant actions of farmers in Occitania.
+Thus, on January 21, 2024 the PNO published a press release calling in particular to participate at the farmers' demonstration of January 22 in Agen (Lot-et-Garonne).